ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

   <footer><cite title="Jose Valim">Jose Valim</cite></footer>
 </blockquote>

-Another problem with current implementation was signature of the methods.
-It's not apparent what parameters every method accept.
+Another problem with the current implementation was the method signatures.
+It's not apparent what parameters every method accepts.

 ```elixir
 # map in list